qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 #### Deploying to Kubernetes with Helm

-To deploy kubernetes with Helm, you must install Helm on the client side and Tiller on the server side.
+To deploy Kubernetes with Helm, you must install Helm on the client side and Tiller on the server side.
 For information on how to do this, see [Initialize Helm and install Tiller](https://docs.helm.sh/using_helm/#initialize-helm-and-install-tiller).

-If you are running kubernetes version 1.8 or above with role-based access control (RBAC) enabled you need to give Mira view access permission to the kubernetes API.
-You also need to give the Tiller service account write access permission to the kubernetes API before installing Tiller on the cluster.
+If you are running Kubernetes version 1.8 or above with role-based access control (RBAC) enabled you need to give Mira view access permission to the kubernetes API.
+You also need to give the Tiller service account write access permission to the Kubernetes API before installing Tiller on the cluster.
 See [Tiller and role-based access control](https://docs.helm.sh/using_helm/#role-based-access-control)

 You do both of that by running this command: